Chart Color Schemes

 Branxton - Greta - Pokolbin is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Branxton-Greta-Pokolbin's dwelling structure, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings.
-Non-Metro NSW had 90.9% houses and 9.0% other dwellings.
-Home ownership in Branxton-Greta-Pokolbin was 29.1%, with mortgaged dwellings at 49.1% and rented ones at 21.8%.
+In Branxton - Greta - Pokolbin as of the latest Census, 94.8% of dwellings were houses, with the remaining 5.2% comprising semi-detached homes, apartments, and other types.
+This compares to Non-Metro NSW's figures of 90.9% houses and 9.0% other dwellings.
+Home ownership in Branxton - Greta - Pokolbin stood at 29.1%, with mortgaged properties at 49.1% and rented ones at 21.8%.
 The median monthly mortgage repayment was $1,950, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in the area was $400, compared to Non-Metro NSW's $340.
-Nationally, Branxton-Greta-Pokolbin's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The median weekly rent in the area was $400, compared to Non-Metro NSW's figure of $340.
+Nationally, Branxton - Greta - Pokolbin's mortgage repayments and rents exceeded the Australian averages of $1,863 and $375 respectively.

 Frequently Asked Questions - Housing